Nikki B. Freeman, PharmD, BCPS

 [email protected]

-Dr. Yates is the Acute Care Pharmacist Supervisor at The University of Tennessee Medical Center.
-He also serves as the Program Director for the PGY2 Internal Medicine Pharmacy Residency at the medical center and is an Assistant Professor at the University of Tennessee College of Pharmacy.
+Skyler Brown, PharmD, BCPS Program Director, PGY2 Internal Medicine Pharmacy Residency [email protected] Dr. Brown is the Acute Care Pharmacist Supervisor at The University of Tennessee Medical Center.
+He also serves as the Program Director for the PGY2 Internal Medicine Pharmacy Residency, practices at the medical center, and is an Assistant Professor at the University of Tennessee College of Pharmacy.

-Dr. Yates received his Doctor of Pharmacy Degree from the University of Tennessee College of Pharmacy in 2011.
-He then completed a PGY1 Pharmacy Residency and a PGY2 Internal Medicine Pharmacy Residency at the medical center, followed by several years of practice as a pharmacist specialist in internal medicine.
+Dr. Brown received his Doctor of Pharmacy Degree from the University of Tennessee College of Pharmacy in 2019.
+He then completed a PGY1 Pharmacy Residency and a PGY2 Internal Medicine Pharmacy Residency at the medical center, followed by three years of practice as a clinical pharmacist covering patients in internal medicine and ICU stepdown areas.

 [email protected]

-Dr. Franks is Professor and Vice Chair for Education in the Department of Clinical Pharmacy and Translational Science at the University of Tennessee Health Science Center College of Pharmacy.
-She also has a faculty position in the Department of Family Medicine in the University of Tennessee Graduate School of Medicine.
-Dr. Franks practices with the Inpatient Family Medicine service as a Clinical Pharmacy Specialist at The University of Tennessee Medical Center.
-She is also involved in transitions of care initiatives in the Outpatient Family Medicine resident clinic.
+Dr. McGiness is Assistant Professor in the Department of Clinical Pharmacy and Translational Science at the University of Tennessee Health Science Center College of Pharmacy.
+He also has a faculty position in the Department of Family Medicine in the University of Tennessee Graduate School of Medicine.
+Dr. McGiness practices with the Acute Care Family Medicine service as a Clinical Pharmacy Specialist at The University of Tennessee Medical Center.
+He is also involved in transitions of care initiatives in the Outpatient Family Medicine resident clinic.